Stage 2 Frequently Asked Questions

-Delivering a major infrastructure project in an existing environment, such as Stage 2 of the Parramatta Light Rail, will likely result in some impacts to the community.
-This can include traffic changes, construction impacts such as noise and vibration, parking, trees and access.
-Transport for NSW is seeking community feedback to understand their views and impacts of the project.
-This will inform the project’s Environmental Impact Statement, which is being developed as part of the planning and development work, and will also be placed on public exhibition for consultation at a later date.
+Delivering a major infrastructure project in an existing metropolitan environment, such as Stage 2 of the Parramatta Light Rail, will likely result in some impacts to the community.
+This can include traffic, parking or access changes, construction impacts such as noise and vibration and impacts to trees.

 These impacts will be identified in detail in the project’s Environmental Impact Statement, which is being developed as part of the planning and development work, which will be released for public comment by the end of 2022.